Goldman Sachs: 2020–present

-In March 2022, Goldman Sachs announced it was winding down its business in Russia in compliance with regulatory and licensing requirements.
+In March 2022, Goldman Sachs announced it was winding down its business in Russia in compliance with regulatory and licensing requirements regarding sanctions after the Russian invasion of Ukraine.

-Also during that same month, Goldman Sachs announced it had acquired the Chicago-based open-architecture digital retirement advice provider, NextCapital Group.
+Also during that same month, Goldman Sachs announced it had acquired NextCapital Group, a Chicago-based open-architecture digital retirement advice provider.

-In June 2022, Goldman Sachs offered its first ever derivatives product linked to Ether (ETH).
+In June 2022, Goldman Sachs offered its first derivatives product linked to Ether (ETH).
 Goldman Sachs was announced as an official partner of McLaren.

-In September 2022, Goldman Sachs announced the layoff of hundreds of employees across the company, apparently as a result of the earnings report from July the same year that showed significantly reduced earnings.
+In September 2022, Goldman Sachs announced the layoff of hundreds of employees across the company, apparently as a result of the earnings report from July of the same year that showed a significant reduction.